 As you pay your Social Security taxes over the years, you accumulate credits that can be used towards your Social Security benefits.
 The number of credits you need before you can apply for your retirement benefits depends on your date of birth.
 For example, people born after 1929 currently need 40 credits to apply for their benefits.
 This is equivalent to ten years of work.
 You can't receive benefits if you stop working before you reach the required number of credits, but you don't lose those credits either.
 When you return to the workforce, your credits will begin accumulating again from the point at which you left off, until you have enough to qualify.

 You can begin gauging what your retirement benefits might look like by carefully reviewing your Social Security Statement.
-The statement no longer comes in the mail once a year; you must view it online at www.ssa.gov/mystatement/.
+You can view your statement online at www.ssa.gov/mystatement/.
+Social Security sends out printed statements every five years to those not receiving benefits, and every year to those over 60.
 For information on reviewing your statement, see Nolo's article Social Security: Checking Your Earnings and Benefits.

 Are Social Security Benefits in Trouble?